INVEST FOR JOBS – OPPORTUNITIES FOR GROWTH IN AFRICA

 Under the Invest for Jobs brand, the German Federal Ministry for Economic Cooperation and Development (BMZ) has put together a package of measures to support German, European and African companies in investment activities that have a high impact on employment in Africa.
 The Special Initiative on Training and Job Creation – the official title – offers comprehensive advice, contacts and financial support to overcome investment barriers.
-The development objective is to team up with companies to create up to 100,000 jobs and 30,000 apprenticeships, and to improve working conditions in the African partner countries.
+The development objective is to team up with companies to create up to 100,000 jobs and training opportunities for 30,000 people, and to improve working conditions in the African partner countries.

 The Digital Skills Accelerator Africa is part of the Special Initiative on Training and Job Creation, launched by the German Federal Ministry for Economic Cooperation and Development (BMZ).
 The aim: to train young people in cooperation with companies in practical and labour market-oriented training as specialists for the ICT sector.

 The Pan-African Mobility Alliance is part of the Special Initiative on Training and Job Creation launched by the German Federal Ministry for Economic Cooperation and Development (BMZ).
 This open alliance aims to improve the production conditions of the automotive and mobility sector in Africa and to create local jobs.

 More than 60 per cent of the working population in Senegal are employed in the agricultural sector, which has been hard hit by the COVID-19 pandemic.
 Invest for Jobs has been providing support to an agricultural producers’ cooperative with 1,900 members during the pandemic in order to safeguard employment, create new jobs and keep production operations going.

 Invest for Jobs supports the Rwandan company Sosoma Industries Ltd. to enhance their maize supply chain and flour processing plant.
 These improvements help create and preserve jobs, increase local income and ensure food security during the Covid-19 pandemic